OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 Returned "11"
 ```

 > Note: If you are curious about how ZeppelinOS achieves this feat, given that smart contracts are immutable, check out our [upgrades pattern guide](pattern).
 You will see that there are some changes that are not supported during upgrades.
 For instance, you cannot [remove or change the type of a contract state variable](https://docs.zeppelinos.org/docs/writing_contracts.html#modifying-your-contracts).
-Nevertheless, you can change, add, or remove all the functions you want.
+However, you can change, add, or remove all the functions you want.

 That's it!
 You now know how to start a simple ZeppelinOS project, create a contract, deploy it to a local network, and even upgrade it as you develop.
 Head over to the next tutorial to learn how to interact with your contract from your code.